 The Running Hare follows 'farm boy turned writer' John Lewis-Stempel's efforts to transform a chemically-coshed field into a haven for England’s vanishing wildlife.
 Here, John explains what inspired him to undertake this endeavour…

-John Lewis-Stempel is a writer and farmer.
-His books include the Sunday Times bestsellers The Running Hare and The Wood.
+John Lewis-Stempel is a farmer and 'Britain's finest living nature writer' (The Times).
+His books include the Sunday Times bestsellers Woodston, The Running Hare and The Wood.
 He is the only person to have won the Wainwright Prize for Nature Writing twice, with Meadowland and Where Poppies Blow.
-In 2016 he was Magazine Columnist of the Year for his column in Country Life.
-He lives in Herefordshire with his wife and two children.
+In 2016 he was named Magazine Columnist of the Year for his column in Country Life.
+He farms cattle, sheep, pigs and poultry.
+Traditionally.